West Coast Kitchen Garden

 Labelled ingredients for fish katsu and katsu sauce recipe.
 Shown are panko bread crumbs, cod fillets, eggs, oil, flour, ketchup. worcestershire and soy sauces and white sugar.

 • Cod Fish Fillets - I made this using cod but any firm or fairly firm white fish fillet will work well for this.
 Halibut, rock cod and snapper are all great choices.
 If you use something like sole or tilapia, it may fall apart easier.
 To prevent this, cut the pieces smaller and use a large thin spatula to flip them gently.
+(If you've used tilapia, here is a handy guide on freezing tilapia that applies to cod as well.)

 • Flour and Egg - This creates the essential base to make the panko stick well to the fish.
 I've used all purpose flour but any wheat flour will work.
 Add these into separate shallow bowls along with panko to make a breading assembly line.
 (Unless noted otherwise, I use size large eggs.)